-It will be possible to select the layout of the group (vertical, horizontal or grids) and several constraints about the Data Type (Mass, DAD or Traces) and Plot Type (Chromatogram, MS or UV spectrum).
+You can select the layout of the group (vertical, horizontal or grids) and several constraints about the Data Type (Mass, DAD or Traces) and Plot Type (Chromatogram, MS or UV spectrum).
 You can check the boxes for the applicable constraints or combine several options.